kyprosantreou/Customer-Management/README.md

 2. Use the graphical interface to perform various tasks such as registering new customers, managing existing customer data, and exporting statements.

 ## Screenshots
-Include screenshots of your application's interface here to give users a visual overview of how it looks and works.
 ![Screenshot 1](screenshots/1.png) ![Screenshot 2](screenshots/2.png)
 ![Screenshot 3](screenshots/4.png) ![Screenshot 4](screenshots/3.png)